Admission arrangements for secondary schools

 Applicants need to set out the reasons why the school can best meet needs and the implications for the child or immediate family member if a place was not obtained at the school.
 Evidence of the condition or need must be submitted with the application, such as a letter from a registered health professional or practitioner, i.e., a doctor or a social worker.

-Sibling means a full, half, step brother or sister.
+Sibling means a full, half, step brother or sister, or a child living at the same household at the date of their entry to school.
 This does not include siblings who attend a school's nursery provision.

 5. Other children based on home to school distance.